dietotter/cpp-learning/conspect.md

 8. The derived class constructor body executes, which does nothing
 9. The derived class constructor returns
 - Destructors are called in *reverse* order of construction

+## Inheritance and access specifiers
+- **Private** members: can be accessed by members of the same class or friends
+- **Protected** members: can be accessed by members of the same class, friends and derived classes
+- **Public** members: can be accessed by anybody
+- When to use `protected`: when I am going to be the one deriving from my own classes, and the number of derived classes is reasonable.
+That way, if I make a change to the implementation of the base class, the updated to the derived classes can be made by myself and quickly
+- We can inherit from classes in three ways:
+    1. Publicly - `class Pub: public Base`
+    2. Protectedly - `class Pro: public Base`
+    3. Privately - `class Pri: public Base` or `class Def: Base` (defaults to private)
+- When members are inherited, the access specifier for an inherited member may be changed (in the derived class only) depending on the type of inheritance used (members that were `public` or `protected` in base class may change access specifiers in derived class)
+- See inheritance access table: `conspect/text/inheritance/inheritance-access-table.md`.
+Keep in mind the following rules:
+    - A class can always access its own (non-inherited) members
+    - The public accesses the members of a class based on the access specifiers of the class it is accessing
+    - A derived class accesses inherited members based on the access specifier inherited from the parent class.
+This varies depending on the access specifier and type of inheritance used
+- Public inheritance is the most commonly used
+- Private inheritance can be useful when the derived class has no obvious relationship to the base class, but uses the base class for implementation internally.
+In such case, we probably don't want the public interface of the base class to be exposed through objects of the derived class
+- Example of how access specifiers work in inheritance: see `conspect/src/inheritance/access-specifiers.cpp`